-VETS will solicit applications no later than January 31 of each calendar year for the HIRE Vets Medallion Award to be awarded.
-VETS will stop accepting applications on April 30 of each calendar year for the Awards.
+VETS will solicit applications no later than January 31 of each calendar year for the HIRE Vets Medallion Award.
+VETS will stop accepting applications on April 30 of each calendar year for the awards.

 Once the program is initiated, interested employers will be able to access the application form via the HIRE Vets website, accessible from www.hirevets.gov.
 Applicants will complete the application form and submit it electronically.
 The Final Rule also contains information about reasonable accommodations.

 Yes.
 VETS will recognize employers based on the EIN (Employer Identification Number), as described in 26 CFR 301.7701-12, used to furnish an IRS Form W-2 to an employee.